Gu Songfen: Early career: the Shenyang JJ-1

-Gu graduated from university in 1951, and was assigned to work for the newly established Aviation Industry Bureau of the Ministry of Heavy Industry, under China's top aircraft designers Xu Shunshou and Huang Zhiqian.
+Gu graduated from university in 1951, and was assigned to work for the newly established Aviation Industry Bureau of the Ministry of Heavy Industry, under the PRC's top aircraft designers Xu Shunshou and Huang Zhiqian.
 The People's Republic of China (PRC), which had just been founded two years earlier, was still establishing its aviation industry, and in the early years Gu mostly worked on servicing Soviet-made aircraft.

 In August 1956, the Aviation Industry Bureau established the PRC's first airplane design office in Shenyang, with Xu Shunshou as its director, Huang Zhiqian and Ye Zhengda as deputy directors.
 Gu, then 26 years old, was appointed head of the aerodynamics group.
 The office's first task was to design and build a jet trainer, the Shenyang JJ-1.
-The plane took its first flight on 26 July 1958, which marked a new era of China's aviation industry.
+The plane took its first flight on 26 July 1958, which marked a new era for the PRC's aviation industry.